This article shows how to build up a cash budget using the receipts and payments account.

-In this article, we are going to see how we can build up a cash budget using the receipts and payments account.
-We will start by looking at the cash budget for a new trading organisation, so that we can get a clear idea of the main principles.
-We will also see how the cash budget fits in with the budgeted profit and loss account and balance sheet.
-Later on we will see how we can build on our technique to develop cash budgets for existing businesses by incorporating data from the opening balance sheet.
+We’ll also see how the cash budget fits in with the budgeted profit and loss account and balance sheet.
+Later on, we’ll examine how to build on our technique to develop cash budgets for existing businesses by incorporating data from the opening balance sheet.

 Linking With Other Budgets

-When we receive or pay cash at a different time to the recording of the sale, purchase or expense, this is known as lagging.
-It is these lagged figures—based on the time of receipt or payment—that we will use in our cash budget.
+When we receive or pay cash at a different time to the recording of the sale, purchase, or expense, this is known as lagging.
+It is these lagged figures—based on the time of the receipt or payment—that we will use in our cash budget.

 The diagram below shows how the data in a simple cash budget links with the data used in other budgets.

-We will now use a Case Study to show how a simple cash budget can be produced for a new business, using the sources of data shown in the diagram above.
+In the case study below, we’ll consider how a simple cash budget can be generated for a new business.
+To do so, we’ll use the sources of data shown in the diagram above.

-Jim First is planning to start a trading business.
-He has prepared the following budgeted profit and loss account for the initial four months trading.
+Jim First is planning to start a trading business, First Trade Ltd. He has prepared the following budgeted profit and loss account for the initial four months of trading.

 Jim First: Budgeted Profit & Loss Account

-Jim also provides you with following information regarding his plans:
+Jim has also provided the following information about his plans:

 - Purchases made in the first month must be paid for immediately.
 Subsequent purchases will be on one month’s credit.
-The purchases figure in the budgeted profit & loss account is made up as follow:
+The purchases figure in the budgeted profit and loss account is made up as follows:

 - Cash expenses are based on paying out $1,000 in each of the first four months of the business.